MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **V2Enabled** - Boolean – Flag denoting if experimental modern upsell UX was shown.

+### Office.Apple.Licensing.AutoRenewData

+This event is triggered when the user lands on the "Subscription Auto Renew Reminder" user interface (UI).
+The data is used to ensure that the feature is working as expected and for better service reliability.

+The following fields are collected:

+- **isAROff: Bool** - true if user has their auto renew turned off.

+- **IsSubscriptionPurchaser: Bool** - Boolean indicating whether the user is a subscription purchaser or not (beneficiary)

+- **isTrial: Bool** - true if user has their trial period ongoing.

+- **ProductId: String** - ProductId of the subscription product.

+- **PurchaseApp: String** - App where the user purchased their subscription(Word/Excel/PowerPoint).

+- **PurchasePlatform: String** - platform where the user purchased their subscription (iOS vs Windows vs Android).

+- **SubscriptionExpirationDateTime: String** - Date and time when the subscription will expire.

+### Office.Apple.Licensing.AutoRenewViewVisible

+This event is triggered when the user lands on the "Subscription Auto Renew Reminder " user interface (UI).
+The data is used to confirm that the screen  was viewed by the user.

+The following fields are collected:

+- None

 ### Office.BusinessCheckout.AnalyticsEvent

 The event is triggered by the user action or internal component operation.
 This event is emitted on every step of user journey through the purchase funnel in checkout component.
 This event is required to keeping the service performing as expected and identify drop-offs in the checkout flow.